Plugins | Unreal Engine | First Time Setup

 After importing your model, you will have something like the following in your content directory:

-You now right click the skeleton mesh and create a new animation blueprint
+You now right click the Skeletal Mesh and create a new animation blueprint

 Give the animation blueprint a nice name and double click it to open it.